Aadam23/AAD-auth-demo/README.md

 ---

-## ⚙️ Tech Stack
-- HTML / JavaScript (msal.js)
+## 🧠 What You Learn from This

-- Azure Active Directory
+- Basics of Azure AD authentication flows
-- jwt.ms for token decoding
-- Safari for testing incognito auth flow
+- How ID tokens are returned and structured
+- How to decode and inspect JWT tokens
+- How AAD enforces app permission and consent policies

 ---

-## 📝 Notes
+## 📝 Note

-- This project uses a test Azure tenant with restricted permissions.
-- Admin consent is required for apps requesting directory-level scopes.
+This is not a full-stack app.
+There is **no backend server** or persistent data storage.
+It is purely a test of the login and token flow with AAD.